 Enumerators collected information on demographics, farming experiences and input use, and beliefs about the effectiveness of different types of chemical fertilizers.
 At the end of the survey the enumerator conducted the WTP experiments.
 Enumerators carefully explained how the experimental plots were set up in other farmers' land.
 For instance, they informed subjects that farmers themselves managed these plots and that they applied the amounts of fertilizer they had deemed appropriate.
 They were also told that there were subplots that received fertilizer and subplots that did not and comparing them could help assess the effects of fertilizers on yield increases, but that the difference in yields were not enough to assess profitability of fertilizer use.
-Instead needed to account for the costs of inputs and the price at which one could sell the maize.12 Enumerators had drawings of experimental plots which helped explain this message.
+Instead needed

-The enumerator would then offer an information sheet to the respondent which contained information on rates of returns for different types of chemical fertilizer for nearby plots.
-Each sheet contained a table with information on the increase in yields from DAP, CAN and NPK, the amount of fertilizer used, differences in costs from using and not using fertilizers and a calculation for the rates of return for each type of fertilizer.
-The information sheet also explained how rates of returns were calculated and what did they mean.
-Before eliciting WTP for the local sheet the enumerator would show a template piece of paper to respondents (that contained the table but not the actual information), to through a set of rules (e.g. every fifth or sixth household).
+9Since villages are not well defined in this area, farmers were drawn through a random walk method in which a starting point is first selected and households from that point onwards are randomly selected through a set of rules (e.g. every fifth or sixth household).
 We completed a short questionnaire at each household, in which we collected GPS information for the farm, information on household structure and who the person responsible for farming was.
 From July to September 2013, 899 farmers were visited at their homes to invite them to complete WTP elicitation surveys for information on experimental plots.